ckeditor/ckeditor5/packages/ckeditor5-typing/docs/features/text-transformation.md

 ## Demo

-Type snippets such as `(c)`, `3/4`, `!=`, `---`, `"foo"` into the rich-text editor below and see how they get transformed into their typographically nicer forms.
+Type snippets such as `(c)`, `3/4`, `!=`, `---`, `"foo"` into the editor below and see how they get transformed into their typographically nicer forms.
 You can see the complete list of predefined transformations in the {@link module:typing/texttransformation~TextTransformationConfig} documentation.

 {@snippet features/text-transformation}